| | | | | | | |

 • I buy cake mix and pantry ingredients like apple pie filling when they go on sale.
 That way, they’re always in my pantry to make easy recipes like this Crockpot Apple Cobbler.

-• White cake mix has the most neutral flavor, but you can also use yellow cake mix.
+• White cake mix has the most neutral flavor.
+You can also use yellow cake mix or even a caramel apple cake mix or butter pecan cake mix.

 • Do not mix the cake mix into the apples.
 It should sit in a layer on the top.